 Deposit your money with a bank, but don’t rely on it for retirement investing.

 The first problem with investing at your bank is you will have limited investment options.
-The bank will have either their own mutual funds or those of a specific partner for you to pick from.
+The bank will have either their own mutual funds or those of their partners for you to pick from.
 You won’t have nearly as many options as you would if you had elected to go with a discount brokerage firm.

 When your investment choices are limited you are much more likely to run into expensive investment options.
 When your bank steers you towards their own investment options or those of their partners, you are not going to get the most competitively priced options.
 You can expect higher expense ratios and additional fees.

-The most competitive discount brokerage firms offer equity trades at $4.95 to $9 per trade.
+The most competitive discount brokerage firms offer equity trades at $0 to $6.95 per trade.
 They offer some no-transaction fee mutual funds or charge you a similar trade fee.
-While there isn’t a set standard of bank trade pricing, you can be assured it won’t be as competitive as $5 to $10 per trade.
+While there isn’t a set standard of bank trade pricing, you can be assured it won’t be as competitive as a discount broker.

 Banks are in the business of taking in deposits and loaning out that money while paying nominal interest to the deposit holders.
 They are not in the business of helping you invest money for the long term.
 They are not in the business of putting together an impressive trading platform for you.
 Banks will either minimize the technological investment in this area or end up buying a secondary firm to shore up this area.
 Discount brokerage firms are built specifically to help you invest money and trade stocks, bonds, and mutual funds.
 They will be inherently better in this area than your bank.